Rolls-Royce PWR: PWR2

 The PWR2 was developed for the Vanguard-class Trident missile submarines and is a development of the PWR1.
 The first PWR2 reactor was completed in 1985 with testing beginning in August 1987 at the Vulcan Naval Reactor Test Establishment.

 The reactor fuel is highly enriched uranium (HEU) enriched to between 93% and 97%.
 The latest PWR2 reactor core design is "Core H", which has a life of about 30 years removing the need for refueling, allowing a submarine to avoid two reactor refits in its service life.
-HMS Vanguard will be fitted with the new core during its refit, followed by her three sister boats.
+HMS Vanguard was fitted with the new core during its refit, followed by her three sister boats.
 The Astute-class submarines have this full-life core installed.
-As they were developed for SSBNs, the reactors are considerably larger than those of current British fleet submarines.
-The diameter of Astute-class hulls has therefore been increased to accommodate the PWR2.
+As they were developed for SSBNs, the reactors are considerably larger than those of then-current British fleet submarines.
+The diameter of then-forthcoming Astute-class hulls was therefore increased to accommodate the PWR2.

 A safety assessment of the PWR2 design by the Defence Nuclear Safety Regulator in November 2009 was released under a Freedom of Information request in March 2011.
 The regulator identified two major areas where UK practice fell significantly short of comparable good practice: loss-of-coolant accident and control of submarine depth following emergency reactor shutdown.
 The regulator concluded that PWR2 was "potentially vulnerable to a structural failure of the primary circuit", which was a failure mode with significant safety hazards to crew and the public.